-Some families in the community hire a personal care aide in Chesapeake Virginia to aid their loved ones with vision impairment.
-They want to make sure that while they are at work or running errands, a trusted person can take good care of their senior.
+Some families in the community hire a personal care aide in Chesapeake, Virginia for help taking care of elderly parents with vision impairment.
+They want to make sure that while they are at work or running errands, a trusted person can take good care of their loved one.

 - Provide them with reading magnifiers or glasses.
 Seniors often like to read newspapers or books.

 - Install lights and grab bars in the bathroom, stairways, and hallways.
 Seniors need to see where they’re going and have something to hold on to prevent falls.